jenny-c/notes/pythonNotes.md

 	* make the brackets match

-## ALGORITHIMS: Plans that describe the steps for a problem (like a formula)
+## ALGORITHMS: Plans that describe the steps for a problem (like a formula)
 * Should be unambiguous
 * Should be executable
 * Should be terminating